Coxarthrosis: Causes, Symptoms, and Modern Treatment Methods

 • Omega-3 fatty acids: These are found in fatty fish such as salmon and mackerel and have anti-inflammatory properties.

-• Vitamins C and E: These vitamins support joint health and are found in foods such as citrus fruits and nuts.
+• Vitamin C and E: These vitamins support joint health and are found in foods such as citrus fruits and nuts.

 Exercise and Sports